School Pride

-School Pride was an American reality television series which aired on NBC, from executive producers Cheryl Hines and Denise Cramsey.
-The 7-episode series, which followed the renovation of a different public school each week, aired from October 15, 2010, to November 26, 2010.
+School Pride is an American reality television series that aired on NBC, from executive producers Cheryl Hines and Denise Cramsey.
+The seven-episode series, which follows the renovation of a different public school each week, aired from October 15 to November 26, 2010.
 The premiere episode earned 2.90 million viewers.

 Premise

 Each week, cameras follow teachers, students and community members as they perform renovations on an ailing school, which will occur over a seven-day period (ten days for the first episode).
 A group of community organizers and personalities serve to motivate the volunteers and lead the community through the makeover process.
 Cameras will revisit the school a few months after the renovation to see how the community has been affected by the changes.